timescale/docs/mst/about-mst.md

 By default, all new Managed Service for TimescaleDB services require a credit card, which is charged at the end of the month for all charges accrued over that month.
 Each project is charged separately.
-Your credit card statement records the transaction as coming from Aiven, as Aiven provide billing services for Managed Service for TimescaleDB.
+Your credit card statement records the transaction as coming from Aiven, as Aiven provides billing services for Managed Service for TimescaleDB.

 Managed Service for TimescaleDB uses hourly billing.
 This charge is